Effective: January 1, 2023

 This Policy describes:

 “Personal Information,” means any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, to any individual or a household.
 It does not include anonymous or aggregated data that cannot be associated with an individual or household.

 We may collect, use, store and transfer different kinds of Personal Information about you, which we have grouped together as follows:

-- Identifiers such as first name, maiden name, last name, alias, username or similar unique personal identifier, student ID, account name, online identifier, social security number, driver’s license number, state identification card number, passport number, physical characteristics or description, criminal background status, marital status, disability status, date of birth, place of birth, race, ethnicity, tribal affiliation, gender, or country of origin.
+- Identifiers such as first name, maiden name, last name, alias, username or similar unique personal identifier, student ID, account name, online identifier, mailing address, email address, telephone numbers, physical characteristics or description, criminal background status, date of birth, place of birth.

 - Educational Information such as educational records that contain information directly related to a student and which are maintained by an educational institution or agency or party acting for the institution or agency.